-Dr. Kiefner is a licensed psychologist in the States of New Jersey and New York.
-He joined the team of professionals at Kean University Counseling and Disability Services in October 2016 after serving for the past 8 years as Associate Director for Counseling at the Pratt Institute in Brooklyn, NY; he also worked as a Staff Therapist at Ramapo College in Mahwah, NJ for 4 years.
-Dr. Kiefner received his Master’s Degree in College Counseling at the University of Delaware and his Doctoral Degree in Counseling Psychology from Pennsylvania State University.
-In his role as Director, Dr. Kiefner oversees the day-to-day functioning of the Counseling Center.
+Dr. Kiefner is a licensed psychologist in the states of New Jersey and New York.
+He joined the team of professionals at Kean University Counseling and Disability Services in October 2016 after serving for the previous eight years as associate director for counseling at the Pratt Institute in Brooklyn, New York; he also worked as a Staff Therapist at Ramapo College in Mahwah, New Jersey for four years.
+Dr. Kiefner received his Master’s Degree in college counseling at the University of Delaware and his Doctoral Degree in counseling psychology from Pennsylvania State University.
+In his role as director, Dr. Kiefner oversees the day-to-day functioning of the Counseling Center.
 He serves as lead consultant for psychological matters across campus while also providing psychotherapy for individual students.

-Dr. Annan is the Associate Director in the Office of Counseling and Disability Services.
+Dr. Annan is the associate director in the Office of Counseling and Disability Services.
 He is a clinical psychologist licensed in New Jersey and New York.
-Dr. Annan specializes in helping individuals address clinical concerns such as mood and anxiety disorders, autism spectrum disorders, ADHD, and learning-related difficulties, and also life challenges such as interpersonal conflict, school problems, and identity issues.
+Dr. Annan specializes in helping individuals address clinical concerns such as mood and anxiety disorders, autism spectrum disorders, ADHD and learning-related difficulties, as well as life challenges such as interpersonal conflict, school problems and identity issues.
 He specializes in Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy (ACT) and psychodynamic psychotherapy and often incorporates mindfulness and motivational interviewing techniques in his work with students.
-In addition to addressing clinical conditions and life challenges, Dr. Annan also works to help students improve their overall success and functioning by increasing their self-awareness, personal management, and social skills.
-Prior to his position at Kean University, Dr. Annan worked as the Director of Mental Health Services at the Boys' Club of New York and also as a psychologist at the Behavioral Care Center of New Jersey.
+In addition to addressing clinical conditions and life challenges, Dr. Annan also works to help students improve their overall success and functioning by increasing their self-awareness, personal management and social skills.
+Prior to his position at Kean University, Dr. Annan worked as the director of Mental Health Services at the Boys' Club of New York and also as a psychologist at the Behavioral Care Center of New Jersey.
 A former Kean employee, Dr. Annan worked as a counselor in the EEO/EOF office and Upward Bound program from 2003 to 2007.
-Dr. Annan obtained his Ph.D. in Experimental Psychology with a focus on cognitive processing from Rutgers University in 2000 , and his clinical training from Fairleigh Dickinson University in 2008.
+Dr. Annan obtained his Ph.D. in experimental psychology with a focus on cognitive processing from Rutgers University in 2000 , and his clinical training from Fairleigh Dickinson University in 2008.

-Ms. Cheng is a Licensed Professional Counselor in the State of New Jersey.
-She received her Master’s Degree in Counselor Preparation at Seton Hall University.
-She then continued with her education in Marriage and Family Therapy program, as she desired pursing a deeper clinical training in order to work from a more systemic perspective with families, couples and individuals.
-When she was a student, she worked with international students, faculty, and staff to help them acclimate to their new surroundings.
+Ms. Cheng is a licensed professional counselor in the state of New Jersey.
+She received her Master’s Degree in counselor preparation at Seton Hall University.
+She then continued with her education in the Marriage and Family Therapy program, as she desired pursing a deeper clinical training in order to work from a more systemic perspective with families, couples and individuals.
+When she was a student, she worked with international students, faculty and staff to help them acclimate to their new surroundings.
 Professionally, Ms. Cheng has been working as a mental health clinician for over 10 years.
-Her career has afforded her the opportunity to work in a homeless shelter for women and children; therapeutic nursery for children under age five; hospital based partial care program for adults; non-profit outpatient mental health agency for all ages, and in-home services for children and families at high risk.
-The areas addressed have varied from adjustment, anxiety, depression, grief, acculturation, parenting, domestic violence, homelessness, behavioral, academic, and developmental problems, and various traumas (physical, sexual, and/or neglect).
+Her career has afforded her the opportunity to work in a homeless shelter for women and children; therapeutic nursery for children under age five; hospital-based partial-care program for adults; nonprofit outpatient mental health agency for all ages; and in-home services for children and families at high risk.
+The areas addressed have included adjustment; anxiety; depression; grief; acculturation; parenting; domestic violence; homelessness; behavioral, academic and developmental problems; and various traumas (physical, sexual and/or neglect).